shamy1st/design-pattern-chain-of-responsibility/README.md

 ## Chain of Responsibility Design Pattern (Java Implementation)

-**Chain of Responsibility** design pattern build a pipeline of processing objects for a request.
+**Chain of Responsibility** build a pipeline of processing objects for a request.
 ### Problem:
 You have a **WebServer** and you want to handle **HttpRequest** in a pipeline of objects handlers.